 Who is Travelling Jezebel?

 Hello, I’m Dani!
-I’m a twenty-something from Manchester who has spent the better part of 3 years travelling the world.
-I’ve volunteered at orphanages in Morocco, worked on a beach in Cambodia, taught English in Poland and much much more.
-I started this blog to share my travel experiences and hopefully inspire more people to take the plunge and just book that flight!
+I’m a twenty-something from Manchester who has spent the better part of 4 years travelling the world.
+I’ve volunteered at orphanages in Morocco, worked on a beach in Cambodia, taught English in Poland, backpacked through the Balkans and so much more.

 What’s in a name?